fredgrott/shareme.github.com/_posts/2012-10-8-ICS-Look-And-Feel.md

 Want to know a secret?  come real close...
-The ICS UI look and feel has been back ported to 2.1 to almost 96%.
+The ICS UI look and feel has been back ported to 2.1 to almost 96 percent.
 The reason why we did not notice is that its spread over about 20 plus library frameworks.

 Thus, I am putting togther a compact collection of these libraries as